lwjohnst86/analyzing-cohorts-course/chapter1.md

 `@hint`
-- Do the participants in all the studies share a "common" feature?
+- Participants need to share a "common" feature.
 - A cohort study should have a time component to it.

 `@possible_answers`